 - 3.1 The National Planning Policy Framework (NPPF)2 sets out the Government's planning policies for England and how they are expected to be applied.
 Every local planning authority in England is required to prepare a Local Plan.
 This Local Plan includes all of the local planning policies for that area and identifies how land is used, determining what will be built where.
 The Local Plan that covers Boxford is produced by Babergh District Council.
-The District Council's Local Plan, along with any Neighbourhood Plan, provides the basis for determining planning applications and future development in the local area and should be consistent with the National Planning Policy Framework. - 3.2 The Boxford Neighbourhood Plan is in conformity with the revised NPPF, in particular, taking a positive approach that reflects the presumption in favour of sustainable development. - 3.3 Development is defined as "the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land".
-3 Section 38 of the Planning and Compulsory Purchase Act 2004 emphasises that the planning system continues to be a "plan-led" system and restates the requirement that "determination must be made in accordance with the Plan unless material considerations indicate otherwise". - 3.4 The Boxford Neighbourhood Plan once "made" will form part of the statutory Development Plan for the area and future planning applications for new development will be determined using its policies. - 3.5 Currently the statutory development plan for the area consists of the Babergh Core Strategy adopted in 2014, and the saved policies in the Babergh Local Plan adopted in 2006.
+The District Council's Local Plan, along with any Neighbourhood Plan, provides the basis for determining applications and future development in the local area and should be consistent with the National Planning Policy Framework. - 3.2 The Boxford Neighbourhood Plan is in conformity with the revised NPPF, in particular, taking a positive approach that reflects the presumption in favour of sustainable development. - 3.3 Development is defined as "the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land".
+3 Section 38 of the Planning and Compulsory Purchase Act 2004 emphasises that the planning system continues to be a "plan-led" system and restates the requirement that "determination must be made in accordance with the Plan unless material considerations indicate otherwise". - 3.4 The Boxford Neighbourhood Plan will form part of the statutory Development Plan for the area and future planning applications for new development will be determined using its policies. - 3.5 Currently the statutory development plan for the area consists of the Babergh Core Strategy adopted in 2014, and the saved policies in the Babergh Local Plan adopted in 2006.
 The plan period of the Core Strategy runs to 2031 whereas the emerging BMSJLP looks to 2037.
 The Pre-Submission (Regulation 19) Version of the BMSJLP was formally submitted to the Secretary of State for Housing, Communities and Local Government for independent examination on 31st March 2021.
-Examination hearings took place in July 2021 and again in Autumn 2021 although the examination is now formally paused whilst the districts undertake further work at the request of the Inspectors.
-It is envisaged that the BMSJLP will be split into two parts with the Spatial Strategy, Settlement Hierarchy and site-specific allocations falling into Part 2 which will be progressed at a later date.
+Examination hearings took place in July 2021 and again in Autumn 2021.
+Following a meeting between the District Councils and the Inspectors in December 2021, the BMSJLP will now be split into two parts.
+The strategic and development management policies form Part 1 and it is anticipated that modifications on these following the Examination hearings will be published for consultation in Autumn 2022.
+The Spatial Strategy, Settlement Hierarchy and site-specific allocations will comprise Part 2 which will be progressed at a later date.

-2 NPPF Revised in July 202 - National Planning Policy Framework - Guidance - GOV.UK (www.gov.uk)
+2 NPPF Revised in July 2021 - National Planning Policy Framework - Guidance - GOV.UK (www.gov.uk)